 “I could use some food, but I don’t want to impose upon you.”

 “It wouldn’t be, excuse me a minute, John.”

 His sister was just getting off the knee of Santa Claus with her candy cane as Donald took her by hand and their mother followed.

 John immediately stood and introduced himself as Emma looked up at this tall peaceful man.
 He picked her up and she said, “You are tall.”

-Mom looked him over over, wondering exactly who this almost pretty gentleman was.
+Mom looked him over, wondering exactly who this nice-looking gentleman was.
 The last time someone stood up for her was too far back to remember.